NoTArZuZ/Dotfiles-Arch/README.md

 * For Variable Refresh Rate properly paste code from drirc-mesa to /usr/share/drirc.d/00-mesa-defaults.conf
 * Add Color and ILoveCandy to pacman (ParallelDownloads = 5 if not set)
 * Install Microsoft fonts
-* For dmenu scripts move hub-script and conky-toggle to /usr/local/bin and Scripts dir to user's home
+* Move .local/bin/{hub-script,conky-toggle} and .local/bin/update-status.sh to /usr/local/bin directory
 * do sensors-detect (carefully) for conky temps